Quick start

 If your string is encoded using another encoding,

-you can pass the name of the encoding as the second argument of the from
+you can pass the name of the encoding as the second argument of the from method.

 use Opis\String\UnicodeString as wstring;